ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Web.md

 * `user_first_name`, `user_last_name`, `user_full_name` –– makes Watson Assistant aware about current user so it will use personalization in answers.
 * `disable_button` –– disables button control when set to true, enables button control when set to false
 * `disable_shadow` –– disables modal shadow when set to true, enables modal shadow when set to false

+In order to create a new session you will need to supply a JWT signed `access_token`.
+An `access_token` should be generated based on the `iss`, `sub`, and `private key` provided within our Lab Settings, where we have outlined the required integration steps.
+For an example on generating this `access_token` programatically, please reference our [headless integration](./Headless.md)

 #### IBM_EBA API